Quantum Altermagnetic Instability in Disordered Metals: Nonlinear -model approach to disorder

 The details of the computation of the polarization function $\Pi_{ij}$ can be found in Appendix \ref{app:polarization} in the diffusive regime and in the Dyakonov-Perel (DP) regime.
 With the expressions (\ref{eq:hydropole2}), (\ref{eq:finalorder12}), and (\ref{averagedorder2}) we can write the kinetic equations for the spin diffusons $(\bm S_{\perp},S_3)$:

-where we have defined the magnetization precession $\bm m=(0,0,m_3)$, and the \emph{altermagnetic} Dyakonov-Perel (DP) relaxation time $\Gamma(n_3)=\tau\alpha^2k^2_F+\lambda\tau n^2_3$ (recall that $\lambda=\delta^2 a^4k^4_F$).
-From now on, we will use the notation $\Gamma_{\text{DP}}=\Gamma_{\text{DP}}(0)=\tau\alpha^2k^2_F$.
+where we have defined the magnetization precession $\bm m=(0,0,m_3)$, and the \emph{altermagnetic} Dyakonov-Perel (DP) relaxation time $\Gamma(n_3)\equiv\Gamma_{DP}+\lambda\tau n^2_3=\tau\alpha_R^2k^2_F+\lambda\tau n^2_3$ (recall that $\lambda=\delta^2 a^4k^4_F$).
+From now on, we will use the notation $\Gamma_{\text{DP}}=\tau\alpha_R^2k^2_F$.

-The reason why the AM order parameter $n_3$ enters in the spin diffuson dynamics as a spin relaxation term for the perpendicular components of the spin diffuson, similar to the effect of the Rashba term can be understood as follows: The AM order parameter acts as a momentum dependent Zeeman term (as can be seen in Eq.(\ref{eq:h_model})).
+The reason why the AM order parameter $n_3$ enters in the spin diffuson dynamics as a spin relaxation term for the perpendicular components of the spin diffuson, similar to the effect of the Rashba term, can be understood as follows: The AM order parameter acts as a momentum-dependent Zeeman term (as can be seen in Eq.~(\ref{eq:h_model})).
 The in-plane spin of an electron with momentum $\bm {k}$ will experience a precessional motion given by the effective magnetic field $\lambda n_3\cos2\varphi$ along the $\hat{z}$ direction.
 After being scattered to another momentum $\bm k'$, the new precessional motion of the in-plane spin will change as the effective magnetic field has changed.
-After many random scattering events that change momentum, the spin motion has experienced a randomization of the AM effective magnetic, with zero mean value, but with finite variance, that leads to an effective relaxation rate\cite{Zarzuela25,Sun25}.
+After many random scattering events that change momentum, the spin motion has experienced a randomization of the AM effective magnetic field, with zero mean value, but with finite variance, that leads to an effective relaxation rate\cite{Zarzuela25,Sun25}.
 The charge diffuson $S_0$ and the third component of the spin diffuson, $S_3$, are not modified by the presence of the FM and AM order parameters, so we will not consider them in the next discussions.

+The physical scenario now changes with respect to the one for magnetic instabilities in clean electronic systems.
+In clean systems, the FM and AM order parameters enter at the mean-field level as constant and momentum-dependent Zeeman terms, respectively\cite{Maier2023,Roig24,Chen25}.
+In the present scenario, however, they enter in fundamentally different ways: FM order enters as a spin-precession term, while the AM order parameter enters through the spin-relaxation time.
+This implies that, as we will see, their effect on the effective potential will be different.